 4-H members may exhibit only one (1) pocket pet.
-4-H'ers will be expected to show their animal at the show and judging will be based on the 4-H'ers knowledge of the animal specie, the animal's living environment, the general health and care of the animal, and the 4-H'ers proper handling of the animal.
+4-H'ers will be expected to show their animal at the show and judging will be based on the 4-H'ers knowledge of the animal species, the animal's living environment, the general health and care of the animal, and the 4-H'ers proper handling of the animal.
 If you cannot bring the animal in its actual cage, it is suggested that you bring pictures so the judge can see its living environment.

 A poster may be exhibited in addition to, or in place of, exhibiting the animal.
 The poster should cover a topic of one (1) of the activities or learning experiences in the completed grade level of the project manual.
-All posters must follow poster rules, Page 30, #15.
+All posters must follow poster rules, Page 30, #14.

-POULTRY (See General Livestock Rules on page 121)
+POULTRY (See General Livestock Rules on page 123)

+PROJECT SUPERINTENDENT: Julie Hoffmeister, 317-529-2237, jahoffmeister@aol.com

-EXHIBIT CHECK-IN: Wednesday, July 13, 2-8 PM JUDGING: Showmanship Thursday, July 14, 10 AM, Open Judging Poultry show Thursday, July 14, Immediately following Showmanship following Poultry show
+JUDGING: Showmanship Thursday, July 18, 10 AM, Open Judging

+Poultry Show Thursday, July 18, Immediately following Showmanship, following Poultry show